The Hairy Bikers Go North

-The Hairy Go North is a UK food lifestyle programme which was broadcast on BBC Two in 2021.
+The Hairy Go North is a British food lifestyle programme which was broadcast on BBC Two in 2021.
 The Hairy Bikers hit the road again travelling from the west coast to the east, showcasing some the best food and produce that the north of England has to offer.
 Along the way, they meet local artisanal producers and explore the best of northern British food.